mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 The paper suggests a practical policy that tries to predict future invocations without being too expensive.

 Let's start at the point when a new application has just been deployed.
 Azure knows nothing about its invocation patterns yet.
-The new policy would default to the traditional fixed "keep-alive" interval but would keep an instance running for generous 4 hours.
+The new policy would default to the traditional fixed "keep-alive" interval but would keep an instance running for a generous 4 hours.
 Simultaneously, it starts learning the workload.

-Every time a new request comes in, the policy calculates how many minutes passed since the previous invocation and records this value in a histogram.
+Every time a new request comes in, the policy calculates how many minutes passed since the end of the previous invocation and records this value in a histogram.
 The histogram's bins have one-minute granularity.
 So, in my example, if an invocation came 60 minutes after the previous one, the value for the bin `60` will increase by one.

 At some point, the policy would decide that it knows enough to start predicting future invocations.
 The histogram for my application may look like this:

 {{< featured >}}
-{{< figure src="histogram.svg" title="Every column shows how many requests landed on minute X after a previous execution" >}}
+{{< figure src="histogram.png" title="Every column shows how many requests landed on minute X after a previous execution" >}}
 {{< /featured >}}

 The new adaptive policy kicks in.
 Now, it shuts down the active instance after each request, because it knows that the next invocation is unlikely to come any time soon.
 Then, it uses two cut-off points to plan the warming strategy: